steffenwoell/1thing/README.md

 Use `↑` and `↓` in the input field to browse the complete history, or click the inline history icon to choose from the ten most recent entries.
 Selecting an entry fills the editor; it is not saved until Return is pressed.
 Choose **Open History File…** to open the complete UTF-8 history in the default text editor.

-## Changes in 1.6

-- Removed labels from the compact editor controls
-- Added permanently visible color swatches beneath Light, Mixed, and Dark
-- Disabled and dimmed inactive profile colors
-- Combined text style and character limit in one compact row
-- Replaced the Characters label with an SF Symbol
-- Reduced the popover height

-## Changes in 1.5

-- Fixed the right-click color-profile menu appearance in Light Mode
-- Made the popover shrink in Automatic mode to remove unused empty space
-- Restored the larger popover size for Light, Mixed, and Dark profiles

-## Changes in 1.5

-- Made the Automatic profile icon more distinct from Mixed
-- Kept the input field in the normal system font regardless of menu bar style
-- Removed horizontal separators from the popover
-- Reordered color and style controls for a cleaner layout
-- Added **Open History File…** to the recent-history menu

-## Changes in 1.4

-- Added an inline menu for the ten most recent entries
-- Added Normal, Bold, and Italic text styles
-- Added SF Symbols to color-profile menus
-- Added matching History and Clear icons inside the input field

 ## Requirements

 - macOS 13 or later